hibikir/cloudformation-template-generator/README.md

 ## NAT Gateways
 CloudFormation does not yet support the new managed NAT gateways.
 In order to make use of these, a custom function has been implemented.
 At whatever time Amazon updates CF to support these natively, this functionality will be deprecated and removed.
-If you use the `Builder`'s `withNAT()` function, we will attempt to make this a drop in replacement, though we cannot guarantee you won't need to make any changes to your template until we see Amazon's implementation.

 If you use the raw `Custom::NatGateway` and `Custom::NatGatewayRoute` objects directly, you'll need to set up WaitCondition and WaitConditionHandles as well.
 See the `withNAT()` implementations for more details.
+We highly recommend using  the `Builder`'s `withNAT()` function, as it takes care of the complexity of this.

 To set up the necessary Lambda functions: